xiaoyu2006/xiaoyu2006.github.io/_posts/2023-02-15-lambda-calculus-explained.markdown

 lambda x : x
 ```

 Much more intuitive now!
 It simply outputs whatever is inputed.

+It can be applied to another expression by simply writing the expresstion after the function:

+$$
+(\lambda x.x) y
+$$

+And it simply resolves into $y$.
+We'll cover the details later.

 This is one of the so-called *lambda expressions*.
 There are three kinds of lambda expressions:

 - Name: just a trivial name representing anything. e.g. $x$
 - Abstraction: $\lambda param . body$, where $param$ is a name and body is the substitution rule. e.g. $\lambda xy.xyx$ (which is in infact an abbreviation of $\lambda x.\lambda y.xyx$)